jwong92/python/models-templates.md

 <li><a href="{% url 'detail' question.id %}">{{ question.question_text }}</a></li>
 ```

-...The name value is called by `{% url %}`
+    The name value is called by `{% url %}`
-...`{% url 'detail' question.id %}` is what produces the link.
+    `{% url 'detail' question.id %}` is what produces the link.
 The __'detail'__ is from the __name='detail'__ in the urls.py
-...If you wanted to change the url of the details view, you can change it in the urls.py like:
+    If you wanted to change the url of the details view, you can change it in the urls.py like:

 ```urls.py
 url(r'^specifics/(?P<question_id>[0-9]+)/$', views.detail, name='detail')
 ```
-...without changing the template url
+    without changing the template url

 ## Namespacing URL names
 If there were many different apps, you'd have to differentiate between the url names.
 To do so, add a namespace to the URLconf in each app file.